apache/pulsar/site2/docs/io-debezium-source.md

 ### Packaging

 Oracle connector does not include Oracle JDBC driver and the end user will need to package it with the connector.
 Major reasons for not including the drivers are the variety of versions and Oracle licensing.
-It is recommended using the driver provided with your Oracle Db installation, or you can [download](https://www.oracle.com/database/technologies/appdev/jdbc.html) one.
+It is recommended using the driver provided with your Oracle DB installation, or you can [download](https://www.oracle.com/database/technologies/appdev/jdbc.html) one.
 Integration test have an [example](https://github.com/apache/pulsar/blob/e2bc52d40450fa00af258c4432a5b71d50a5c6e0/tests/docker-images/latest-version-image/Dockerfile#L110-L122) of packaging the driver into the connector nar file.

 ### Configuration